 There are many many occasions where it is considerably cheaper and far more practical to strengthening beams and joists by upgrading rather than to replace it and in a lot of conservation work, keeping the integrity of the original building materials can suit both the owner and the preservation and heritage agencies.

-Property Repair Systems, who are experts in designing repairs for beam strengthening upgrades with structural calculations, are happy to provide a free telephone help line (stated above) for all queries regarding timber beam improvements and repair.
-Click through and call them if you cannot find your answer on the site.
+Property Repair Systems, who are experts in designing repairs for beam strengthening upgrades with structural calculations, are happy to provide a free telephone help line: 01626 336180, for all queries regarding timber beam improvements and repair.
+Click through or call them if you cannot find your answer here.

 There are many common problems which can be solved by repairing and strengthening timber beams and joists using a simple technique involving cutting a slot, or slots, along the length to within about 30-40mm of the base and bonding in a High Tensile Reinforcing bar with Structural Epoxy Pouring Grout.
 This is known as a 'modified flitch' design and approximately doubles the bending stiffness of a typical timber.
 This process can be seen in more detail by clicking here.